ds4ph-bme/capstone-project-scott-mu/README.md

 ### Introduction

-This app predict the outcome of self-reported diabetes from biometric and demographic data of a representative sample of the United States.
+This app predicts the outcome of self-reported diabetes from biometric and demographic data of a representative sample of the United States.
 It uses an artificial neural network deep learning model to capture non-linearities and avoid a priori assumptions about the relationships between the predictor variables.

 The Shiny app is hosted here: https://scott-mu.shinyapps.io/diabetes/